 The issue with judgments is that they can create a lien against any real estate you own (which for most people is just their home) and increase the cost of your bankruptcy because additional steps need to be taken to remove said lien after you file.

-Trying to Save the Home
+Bankruptcy to Save Your Home

 But if you are trying to save your home, there is not an unlimited amount of time.
 It must be done prior to the sheriff sale.
 That is the point of no return or "drop dead date."